failfa-st/bark/README.md

 ## Setup

-Certain steps (to get the miniconda running with GPU supprt) were boldly copied from [this Gradio Web-ui for Bark](https://github.com/Fictiverse/bark).
+Certain steps (to get the miniconda running with GPU support) were boldly copied from [this Gradio Web-ui for Bark](https://github.com/Fictiverse/bark).
-TBH, I have no Idea what I did here but it might just work :).
-If you know your way around python and setting this up manually, feel free to contribute.
-I am no Python developer and was only able to adjust things based on trial and error, (adjusting types in the python code)

 ### Windows